-Skilled hourly nursing is continuous, daily care for homebound patients.
+Skilled hourly nursing is continuous, daily care for homebound patients with oversight by a home health agency.
 This longer-term care is designed to help patients with a chronic illness, injury, or disability.

 - This benefit is only covered when it's an alternative to hospitalization. - Prior authorization is required. - A written plan of care from your provider is required.